mjvar/bullet-time/README.md

 ### Installation Instructions

-Download the relevant release from the `releases` folder.
+Download the relevant release from [this link](https://drive.google.com/drive/folders/1FVtLSkgG5ttE15msoUyCZKlYc5sGox40?usp=sharing).
 Bullet Time is currently available on Windows (32- and 64-bit) and MacOS.

 ### About